yaminncco/vue-sidebar-menu/README.md

 - updated the active behavior to match vue-router and removed exact-active class
 - removed `alias`, `exactPath` property
 - added new prop `linkComponentName` for a customized link
+- added a custom scrollbar
+- renamed title proprty for the header item to header
 - changed `width` prop default value from '350px' to '290px'
 - changed `widthCollapsed` prop default value  from '50px' to '65px'
 - `collapsed` prop can be sync using v-model